Aleksandar-Stoev/test_repository/README.md

 # SoftUniTasks
-This is a repository for solutions of labs and homework tasks in SoftUni.
+This is a test repository.